 The Absolute Sovereignty of God

 Professor Ehrman says he can’t believe that there is a kind and loving God in control of the world.
 He refuses to acknowledge that God is sovereign over his creation, and that he rules it in power and with justice and love and mercy and wisdom.
 If he accepted this, he would have viewed the problem of suffering in a different light; and he would also have understood that God is God and he owes us nothing.
 It is God who sets the rules, God who sets the standard, who IS the standard, and he doesn’t dance to our tune.
 He is not awed or intimidated or shamed into conforming to the standards of finite human beings.
 We can’t impose our standards onto God – far from it!
-From ancient times we read “Look unto me, and be ye saved, all the ends of the earth: for I am God, and there is no one else.
-I have sworn by myself, the word is gone out of my mouth in righteousness, and shall not return, That unto me every knee shall bow, every tongue shall swear” (Isa 45:22-23).
+From ancient times we read “Turn to me and be saved, all the ends of the earth!
+For I am God, and there is no other.
+By myself I have sworn, from my mouth has gone forth in righteousness a word that shall not return: ‘To me every knee shall bow, every tongue shall swear’” (Isa 45:22-23).

 Vital importance of the bible